5 Ways To Redirect A Website URL

 When you just get started online, everything is simpler.
 You only have a few pages of content.
 Your URL is straightforward, and you’re building some initial momentum.

 But, over time, your site grows more complex.
-In addition to considering a web hosting package upgrade (to support increases in users and traffic) you have more pages, posts, and URLs to deal with.
+In addition to considering upgrading and looking at different web hosting plans (to support increases in users and traffic) you have more pages, posts, and URLs to deal with.
 You create pages and posts that no longer exist, or you decided to simplify the URL structure of your content.

-Maybe you even purchased a few domains you want to redirect to your site, or you want to switch domains altogether.
+Maybe you even purchased a domain name you want to redirect to your site, or you want to switch domains altogether.